 - Seaborn is a popular data-visualization library based on Matplotlib (which it also includes).
-It extends matplotlib by adding themes and In addition, seaborn also include several sample pandas data sets you can use to get started.
+It extends matplotlib by adding themes.
+In addition, Seaborn also includes several sample pandas data sets you can use to get started.
 We’ll discuss this briefly below.

 Online Tools for Practicing Python Data Science